g0ng0n12/super-duper-fortnight/README.md

 I decided to create 3 endpoints.
     - One to get a Wallet by Id that uses a GET HTTP Method.
     - Another endpoint to add balance to the wallet (topup) using a Patch method because it's only update part of the Resource to all of it.
+Also if there is any error during the creation or db save of the topup transaction in the wallet the service execute the External call to the Stripe refund endpoint
     - The last endpoint that is the one that you can use to Spend or refund the payments.
 I modeled The transactions, so the TopUp, Spend and Refund is one type of transaction each, so when you generate one of those functionalities and everything is ok you will save a transaction in your wallet.